-Onibex Snowflake Sink Connector for Confluent Platform
+Onibex Snowflake Sink Connector for Confluent Platform and Cloud

-Onibex Snowflake Sink Connector for Confluent Platform
+Onibex Snowflake Sink Connector for Confluent Platform and Cloud

-The JDBC snowflake connector sends real-time data from Confluent Platform for writing to the theme-subscription Snowflake Tables.
+The JDBC snowflake connector sends real-time data from Confluent Platform and Cloud for writing to the theme-subscription Snowflake Tables.
 It is possible to achieve idempotent writings with elevators.
 Self-creation of tables and self-evolution is supported using the Schema Registry.

 Features